Widely proven successful on green roofs.

 - Allium schoenoprasum

-Most common Allium on green roofs; very drought tolerant, makes a nice accent and has culinary use as well.
+A strong performer on a green roof.
+Extremely drought tolerant.
+Creates a good visual accent and has culinary use as well.
 Tolerates some shade.

 - Allium senescens ssp. montanum var. glaucum